lberia/fs-app/README.md

 If you don't have docker you can just run `bun run dev`.

+The app will run on `localhost:3000`.
+Api is accessible at `localhost:3000/api`

 #### prod

 To start the prod server with docker run `bun run docker:prod` or `npm run docker:prod`.